 Illunaata will commemorate Confederation by showcasing Canadian values and aspirations, with a uniquely Inuit mural and 3 other murals inspired by the people of Ottawa to add to Ottawa’s growing collection of public art.
 Illunaata will be a vibrant step towards the future.

-We are very grateful to the City of Ottawa and their new Arts, Culture and Investment Program for which we have received funding for this project.
+We are excited to collaborate with these organizations to bring Canadian colours to the walls of Ottawa and share dynamic Canadian stories, histories, and visions through the medium of paint.
+We are very grateful to Ottawa 2017 and their Arts, Culture and Heritage Investment Program for which we have received funding for this project.
 We are also grateful to the Herb + Cece Schreiber Family Foundation and Inuit Tapiriit Kanatami for also funding this project.
 We would also like to thank Dulux Paint for sponsoring all of the paint for each mural and Van’s Pressure Cleaning Ottawa for power washing each mural site.

 Development & Fundraising Coordinator

 firstname.lastname@example.org 613-241-7471 ext.
 31

 JOIN US AT EACH SITE FOR THE UNVEILING CEREMONIES

 Date July 16th, 2017

 1803 Russell Road